dangyogi/RPOF-CMC/source/Article_XI.rst

 .. index::
    single: Rules of Procedure; County Executive Committee
-   single: Party Rules
+   single: Rules of Procedure; adopting
-   single: constitution

 Rules of procedure as to the establishment of an Executive Board, number of committee meetings, not less than six each calendar year including one each quarter, and any other activities